ShuHuang/batterydataextractor/README.md

 # BatteryDataExtractor
 BatteryDataExtractor is a battery-aware text-mining software embedded with BERT models for automatically extracting chemical information from scientific literature.
+Full details available at [Documentation](https://batterydataextractor.readthedocs.io/en/latest/index.html).

 ### Installation
 Note: this command will be available after the paper has been accepted for publication: